KhushiBhadange/WT-Project/README.md

-# Ofeianht Skincare With ReactJS Redux
+# Skincare Marketplace With ReactJS Redux

 # Features:
          + Add to cart, remove from cart, adjust quantity.